joe-opensrc/lua-entcom/README.md

 ## EntCom

-### A Hideously Functional⁽™⁾ ecs-system
+### A Hideously Functional⁽™⁾ ECS module

-An Entity Compentent System Framework written in Lua, mostly for use with Löve :)
+An Entity Compentent System written in Lua.

+This is a framework for wrangling lua tables based on filters.
+Primarily intended for use with Löve as part of a "game engine" :)